BawdyAnarchist/quBSD/Future_Development.md

 ### BEST PRACTICES / FIXES / CLEANUP

 connect_client_to_gateway
-	- It could be space efficiencized.
+	- It could be efficiencized.
 For now just uses dumb switches for VMs, duplicating lines

 Cycle all scripts through shellcheck again.
 	- local variables need to be removed and func variables checked for clean/sanitary